rafael-c-alexandre/project-sec/README.md

 In this test, the byzantine user captures a valid proof from a correct witness to a correct prover and replays it, also sending it to the prover.
 Because the proof comes, supposedly, from a user that has already submitted a proof for that report, the server will reject it.

-#### Case 6.
+#### Case 6 - stage 1.
 Server crashes and recovers its states after rebooting

 For this test case, start 1 server with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid6.txt** and using the command file **correct_behaviour.txt**.
 After the users stabilize by proving each others' locations, start an HA client using the command file **correct_behaviour_ha.txt**.